 The third step in the eviction process is filing a Complaint in Forcible Entry and Detainer or otherwise known as an “Eviction Lawsuit”.
 A Complaint is essentially a written lawsuit requesting relief from the Oswego and Kendall County Court.
 A Complaint in Forcible Entry and Detainer is an official request for damages and or order of possession of the rental property unit.

 Generally, damages in a Complaint in Forcible Entry and Detainer will include the following:

 - Back Owed Rent Through the Move Out Date

 - Court Costs and Service of Process Fees

 - Reasonable Attorney’s Fees (if it is authorized in the written residential lease)

 An order of possession is a court order giving the tenant time to vacate the premises before the landlord can occupy the rental premises.
 Generally, the Kendall County Court will stay possession of the premises for up to 14 days (from the initial court date).
 Stay the order of possession means that the court will delay the period when the landlord can get the premises back.
 If a tenant stays beyond the period authorized by the court, the landlord or their attorney can begin the forcible eviction process in Kendall County.

 EXPERIENCED OSWEGO IL RENTAL PROPERTY EVICTION ATTORNEYS

-Sean Robertson and Robertson Legal Group, LLC are the authors of “how to evict a tenant in Oswego and Kendall County”.
-Sean Robertson is an experienced Kendall County Law Magistrate attorney or otherwise known as a Kendall County Landlord Tenant Eviction Attorney.
-Sean Robertson has over 15 years of experience as an eviction and litigation attorney.
-Contact Sean Robertson at 630-882-9117 or via email at Sean@RobertsonLegalGroupLLC.com.
+Robertson Legal Group, LLC is the authors of “how to evict a tenant in Oswego and Kendall County”.
+We are an experienced Kendall County Law Magistrate attorney or otherwise known as a Kendall County Landlord Tenant Eviction Attorney.
+Sean has over 15 years of experience as an eviction and litigation attorney.
+Contact Sean at 630-780-1034 or via email at Sean@GatevilleLawFirm.com.